COFFEE SELECTION MADE SIMPLE

 These coffees will be packed with intense and wild flavours and should elicit an appreciation for just how unique and intriguing a cup of coffee can be.
 Often containing exotic varietals or part of new or experimental processing methods such as anaerobic or yeast fermentation.

-Our current go-to espresso that we would be pulling in the shop - if we were not for Covid-19! - is the Guatemala La Colmenita and the Colombia Gran Galope.
+Our current go-to espresso that we would be pulling in the shop - if we were not for Covid-19! - is the Guatemala La Colmenita and the Colombia Acevedo Lot 2.
 The Guatemala is straight-ahead chocolate and sweetness with a pleasing, lingering finish.
-The Colombian Gran Galope has notes of chocolate and citrus and does well in smaller milk drinks like cortados and flat whites.
+The Colombian Acevedo has notes of chocolate and berries and does well in smaller milk drinks like cortados and flat whites.

-We also love pulling the Costa Rica Santa Teresa and the Burundi Nyagishiru Natural.
-They both tend towards the side of being a fruit bomb of an espresso and are lovely if those are the notes you are craving and you enjoy dialing-in and refining your espresso.
+We also love pulling the Costa Rica Santa Teresa.
+It tend towards the side of being a fruity espresso and is lovely if those are the notes you are craving and you enjoy dialing-in and refining your espresso.